uf-mil/fall-24-app/README.md

     - _async_ publish(data)

 ### sim.py
-For your simulation, we will provide you with the pygame loop to...
+For your simulation, we will provide you with the pygame loop to test out your code.
+Your assignment will require you to fill in the ```main()``` function with the expected mechanisms:
+- Topic "/robot/position"

+  - Update topic by publishing the next movements of the robot

+- Utilize Topic "/robot/camera" to guide robot movement

 _You may create any necessary helper files, classes, and methods if necessary._

+### Evaluation

+We will provide you with ONE sample course to test your code, but upon submission your code will be tested against a number of hidden test cases to evaluate the robustness of your path following algorithm (in addition to the aforementioned conditions for each file).